Ari Fleischer: Iraq War

-In 2019, Fleischer said, "It’s a myth that Bush lied" about Iraq, resulting in backlash.
+In 2019, Fleischer said, "It’s a myth that Bush lied" about Iraq, resulting in a backlash.
 Fleischer claimed that he and Bush "faithfully and accurately reported" the assessments of the Intelligence community.
-"Operation Avarice", a covert CIA operation to buy up WMD's in Iraq, did secure over 400 missiles and rockets containing chemical weapons, mostly Sarin nerve-gas, between 2005 and 2006.
+"Operation Avarice", a covert Central Intelligence Agency (CIA) operation to buy up WMD's in Iraq, did secure over 400 missiles and rockets containing chemical weapons, mostly Sarin nerve-gas, between 2005 and 2006.
 In some cases the missile's toxicity was over 25%, much higher than expected.
-Some details of the classified operation were revealed by the NY Times in 2015.
+Some details of the classified operation were revealed by The New York Times in 2015.
 Additionally, hundreds and possibly thousands of US troops were exposed to various chemical weapons during cleanup operations when about 5,000 chemical warheads, shells or aviation bombs were located and demolished in Iraq.
 Some of the cases of exposure were hushed up at the time, as the military did not want to reveal that there were chemical agents around lest they be used by terrorists in conjunction with IEDs.